petergombos/node-babel-mongoose-express-rest-api/README.md

 # REST API Template
 This project should make it easy to bootstrap a REST API.
 Babel for ES6-ES7 is set up out of the box, along with Eslint standard.
+Dockerfile is included for basic containerization.

-## Scripts
+## Development
 Stat the dev server:
 ```bash
 npm start